-What should a parent do if it thinks their child may have special educational needs?
-(Schedule 1:2 and 4)
+What should a parent do if they think their child may have special educational needs?

 - If parents have concerns relating to their child's learning then they should initially discuss these with the child's teacher.
-This then may result in a referral to the school Special Educational Needs & Disabilities Coordinator (SENDCo). - Parents may also contact the SENDCo or the Head of School directly if they feel this is more appropriate.
+This then may result in a referral to the school Special Educational Needs & Disabilities Coordinator (SENDCo). - Parents may also contact the SENDCo or the Executive Headteacher directly if they feel this is more appropriate.
 All parents will be listened to.
 Their views and their aspirations for their child will be central to the assessment and provision that is provided by the school.